keyboard_arrow_up

 Dry Blend

-A free-flowing blend of compound or resin and other ingredients as prepared for an additional manufacturing operation, specifically for plastic extrusion or molding.
+A mixture of compound or resin and other ingredients, prepared for further manufacturing, especially for plastic extrusion or molding.

 Extrudate